Receive a free download on Management Education and the SDGs

 Perhaps the most significant transformation was Sara's evolving view of sustainability's role in finance.
 "I basically moved from viewing sustainability as an add-on, to thinking of it as a lens that should inform every financial decision," she says.
 "Risk, return and societal impact - these factors are inseparable.
 They should always be centered around one focus."

 This wasn't merely an academic exercise.
-Sara had always believed that "finance can and should serve social good," and the PRME Students programme provided the framework to make this belief actionable in her future career.
+Sara had always believed that "finance can and should serve social good," and the PRME Students Programme provided the framework to make this belief actionable in her future career.

 Turning Awareness into Action: The OASIS Project